ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+.

--ienceof a Newspaper —A school teach­
+J&#x27;îflu-ienceof a Newspaper —A school teach­
 er who has ttsen engaged a long time in his
 profession, ana witnessed the influence of a
 newspaper on the minds of a family of children,